Wesztman/glrl/README.md

 A timer exists to make sure that the screen is not frozen.

+## Starting with different config files

-- The script can be started with different config files using the `-c` or `--config` option.
+The script can be started with different config files using the `-c` or `--config` option.

 ## Todo